bish9oi/Chat-Application1-Using-JAVA/README.md

 This project is a chat application built using Java and Socket Programming, mimicking the basic functionality of WhatsApp.
 The application facilitates real-time communication between a Client and a Server with a graphical user interface (GUI) developed using Swing.

-Features
+Features:-

-Real-Time Messaging: Exchange messages between client and server in real time.
+       1.Real-Time Messaging: Exchange messages between client and server in real time.

-Graphical User Interface: Intuitive and user-friendly GUI.
+       2.Graphical User Interface: Intuitive and user-friendly GUI.

-Timestamped Messages: Each message is displayed with its timestamp.
+       3.Timestamped Messages: Each message is displayed with its timestamp.

-Active Status Display: Shows the active status of users.
+       4.Active Status Display: Shows the active status of users.

-Minimalistic Design: Compact and clutter-free design inspired by WhatsApp.

 Prerequisites